Erika Mejía: Career

 The first Lovely Roses store opened in January 2018 in Doral.
 In May she opened the second, on Miracle Mile, which celebrated the official opening party with the presence of the mayor of Coral Gables, Raúl Valdés Fauli.
 In 2019, she shared part of her entrepreneurial experience in three workshops given in Miami.
 Now known as "the queen of roses", she has also briefly explained how to make flower arrangements like the ones she distributes.
 One of her biggest customers has been Anuel AA, who purchased more than ten thousand roses and multiple details for Karol G before the two ended their engagement.
 Other details have been allocated to Maluma, Pitbull, Demi Lovato, and the edition of Beauty and the Beast that includes a rose like the one in the film adapted by Disney.

 In 2020, Erika led a humanitarian campaign to collect supplies for families in Honduras that were affected by Hurricane Eta.

 At the beginning of 2021, the United States imported around 660 million flowers grown in Colombia, contributing an important figure for Colombian floriculture, with Erika being one of its main contributors.
 In the case of Ecuador, the limitations have been a little more marked by the current pandemic, however, Erika Mejía continues to contribute to the economy of that country with contributions to flower growers and betting on the Ecuadorian industry.

-In 2021, the businesswoman received a great deal of media attention by proposing that flowers be given on Father's Day as well, stating that "flowers are not for a specific gender".
+In 2021, the businesswoman received media attention by proposing that flowers be given on Father's Day as well, stating that "flowers are not for a specific gender".
 In a video posted on the official YouTube account of Lovely Roses, Mejía recorded what it was like to once again bring her preserved roses to the Latin Grammy gala.